vyboishchikov/ESE/README.md

 An example of an input file is
 <a href="https://github.com/vyboishchikov/ESE/blob/main/input_example_NH3.CM5-charges"> available</a>.

-A have also added a script for converting a single-point Gaussian output to the charge input file: https://github.com/vyboishchikov/ESE/blob/main/extract_CM5_charges.bash
+For converting a single-point Gaussian output to the charge input file the following shell script can be employed: https://github.com/vyboishchikov/ESE/blob/main/extract_CM5_charges.bash
 Note that you have need to run a single-point Gaussian job with the options <span style='font-family:Courier'>
 scf=tight pop=Hirshfeld IOP(6/79=11)</span> in order to get the CM5 charges in the output.

 <p style='margin-top:12pt'><span style='font-family:"Open Sans"'>
-You can use a shell script for extracting CM5 charges from a single-point Gaussian output:
-<a href="https://github.com/vyboishchikov/ESE/blob/main/extract_CM5_charges.bash"> available</a>.
-Note that you have need to run a single-point Gaussian job with the options scf=tight pop=Hirshfeld IOP(6/79=11) in order to get the CM5 charges in the output.
+For converting a single-point Gaussian output to the CM5 charge input file a <a href="https://github.com/vyboishchikov/ESE/blob/main/extract_CM5_charges.bash"> shell script</a> can be employed.
+Note that you have need to run a single-point Gaussian job with the options <span style='font-family:Courier'>scf=tight pop=Hirshfeld IOP(6/79=11)</span> in order to get the CM5 charges in the output.

 <p style='margin-bottom:0cm'>